paul-rs/amaas-core-sdk-js/README.md

 <a name="module_Allocations"></a>

 ## Allocations
-API methods to send and retrieve Transaction allocations
+API methods to send and retrieve Transaction allocations.
+(Not ready yet)

 * [Allocations](#module_Allocations)